AtteAalto/BINGO/README.md

 `data.ko = {[ ] , [ ] , [2] , [4 5]};`

+### Pseudotime series

+__Note: The use of BINGO on pseudotime series was not discussed in the original publication, and no benchmarking has been done by the authors in this setup.__

+BINGO's trajectory sampling is designed to take into account the low sampling frequency of typical bulk gene expression measurements.
+However, the trajectory sampling makes sense also in the setup of single cell data after applying a pseudotime algorithm.
+Typically such data forms a fairly scattered point cloud.
+The trajectory sampling makes sense also in this case.
+BINGO will sample trajectories that pass through this point cloud.
+From computational point of view, the standard implementation of BINGO becomes too heavy (since it tries to interpolate the trajectory between each two pseudotime points), and therefore a modification is needed.

 ## Method parameters

 Method parameters are given to the _BINGO_-function as a structure called parameters.
 The values are set in the file _BINGO_init_, and it is not necessary to change these parameters.
 The parameter fields are: